H4S2O8/EnglishAnswerGenerator/answerWeek1.md

 What are types of sentences?

 **Answer3:**
+Types of Sentences
+1.
-Types o f Sent ences 1.
-De clarative, Interrogative, Imperative, a nd Exclamatory Sentences A ccording to their use. sentenc es are declarative, interrogative, im p era tive, or exclamatory.
-A de clar ati v e sentence makes an ass er ti o n or a s ta tem en t.
+Declarative, Interrogative, Imperative, and Exclamatory Sentences According to their use, sentences are declarative, interrogative, imperative, or exclamatory.
+A declarative sentence makes an assertion or a statement.

-Answer start at 0 and end at 259
+Answer start at 0 and end at 238

 **AnswerSpan3:**
-De clarative, Interrogative, Imperative, a nd Exclamatory Sentences
+Declarative, Interrogative, Imperative, and Exclamatory

- Answer start at 23 and end at 90
+ Answer start at 21 and end at 76